 Since we have a number of monitors reviewed and we got some ICC profiles saved, we decided to put up our own guide on how to install them yourself.
 Make sure to follow the steps carefully and have your chosen ICC profile ready.
 This guide only applies to Windows XP, Vista, 7, 8, 8.1 and Windows 10.

-STEP 1: APPLY THE OSD SETTINGS THAT MATCHES THE DOWNLOAD ICC PROFILE
+STEP 1: APPLY THE OSD SETTINGS THAT MATCHES THE DOWNLOADED ICC PROFILE

-A calibrated ICC profile is pretty much not so accurate unless you used the same OSD settings the original device used.
+A calibrated ICC profile is pretty much useless on its own.
+As much as possible, try to use the same OSD settings the calibrated monitor used.
 Make sure that you are using the exact model of the panel or monitor where the profile came from.
 The most important settings to look out here are the following: